 "I believe as a leader, I’m in the service of others."

 Since he began his energy career in the late 1990s, Tim Conroy has become a world-class technical expert.
-Beginning with a first-class honours degree in marine geology, he’s become an accomplished expert in rock physics, has worked across the world on billion-dollar projects, and is now head of Woodside’s Australian green hydrogen portfolio.
+Beginning with a first-class honours degree in marine geology, he’s become an accomplished expert in rock physics, has worked across the world on billion-dollar projects, and is the former head of Woodside’s Australian green hydrogen portfolio.

 But while technical expertise is important, in a leadership position what really matters is people.

 “I believe as a leader, I’m in the service of others,” Tim said.